Categories

 One observer said of Nanci, “She found it easier to deal with the cowboys in bars at night than she did with her kindergarten students during the day.”

-David Gittlin has written three feature length screenplays, produced two short films, and published three novels.
-Before quitting his day job, he spent more than thirty years as a marketing director building expertise in advertising, copy writing, corporate communications, collateral sales materials, website content/design and online marketing.
+David Gittlin has written three feature-length screenplays, produced two short films, and published three novels.
+Before quitting his day job, he spent more than thirty years as a marketing director, building expertise in advertising, copywriting, corporate communications, collateral sales materials, website content/design, and online marketing.
 He plays guitar as a hobby.